michaelwnau/ml-blueprint/README.md

 # ml-blueprint

 A standardized machine learning project blueprint with a consistent structure for ML experiments and production code.
+This repo is based on the Sarah Glasmacher's [ML Project Blueprint](https://www.sarahglasmacher.com/ml-repo-starter-kit-src-layout-uv/).
 ## Features

 - Standardized project structure for ML projects